PierreOrhan/PierreOrhan.github.io/topics/mathematics/index.markdown

 <img src="http://images.weserv.nl/?url=pierreorhan.github.io/data/photo/Mathematics/CommunicationTheoryCover.jpg&w=200&h=200&output=jpg&q=65" />

-- :fire: To dive directly into the field, I would recomment this introduction by Frank Nielsen, which then pointis to further referencec. <a href="https://arxiv.org/abs/1808.0827">An elementary introduction to information geometry</a> a first training in Differential Geometry is necessary.
+- 🔥 To dive directly into the field, I would recomment this introduction by Frank Nielsen, which then pointis to further referencec. <a href="https://arxiv.org/abs/1808.0827">An elementary introduction to information geometry</a> a first training in Differential Geometry is necessary.

-- :fire: Another introduction, more easy to follow: <a href="https://www.youtube.com/watch?v=zmUMBLEHhZg"> Information Geometry at Microsoft Research </a>
+- 🔥 Another introduction, more easy to follow: <a href="https://www.youtube.com/watch?v=zmUMBLEHhZg"> Information Geometry at Microsoft Research </a>

-- :fire: I really enjoy the work and presentations of Yann Olivier, always of qualities: <a href="http://www.yann-ollivier.org/">his website</a>
+- 🔥 I really enjoy the work and presentations of Yann Olivier, always of qualities: <a href="http://www.yann-ollivier.org/">his website</a>